E. E. Smith

-Edward Elmer Smith (May 2, 1890 – August 31, 1965), publishing as E. E. Smith, Ph.D. and later as E. E. "Doc" Smith, was an American food engineer (specializing in doughnut and pastry mixes) and science-fiction author, best known for the Lensman and Skylark series.
+Edward Elmer Smith (May 2, 1890 – August 31, 1965) was an American food engineer (specializing in doughnut and pastry mixes) and science-fiction author, best known for the Lensman and Skylark series.
 He is sometimes called the father of space opera.

 Biography

 Family and education

 Edward Elmer Smith was born in Sheboygan, Wisconsin, on May 2, 1890, to Fred Jay Smith and Caroline Mills Smith, both staunch Presbyterians of British ancestry.
 His mother was a teacher born in Michigan in February 1855; his father was a sailor, born in Maine in January 1855 to an English father.
 They moved to Spokane, Washington, the winter after Edward Elmer was born, where Mr. Smith was working as a contractor in 1900.
 In 1902, the family moved to Seneaquoteen, near the Pend Oreille River, in Kootenai County, Idaho.
 He had four siblings, Rachel M. born September 1882, Daniel M. born January 1884, Mary Elizabeth born February 1886 (all of whom were born in Michigan), and Walter E. born July 1891 in Washington.
 In 1910, Fred and Caroline Smith and their son Walter were living in the Markham Precinct of Bonner County, Idaho; Fred is listed in census records as a farmer.

 Smith worked mainly as a manual laborer until he injured his wrist while fleeing from a fire at the age of 19.
 He attended the University of Idaho.
 (Many years later he would be installed in the 1984 Class of the University of Idaho Alumni Hall of Fame.)
 He entered its prep school in 1907, and graduated with two degrees in chemical engineering in 1914.
 He was president of the Chemistry Club, the Chess Club, and the Mandolin and Guitar Club, and captain of the Drill and Rifle Team; he also sang the bass lead in Gilbert and Sullivan operettas.
 His undergraduate thesis was Some Clays of Idaho, co-written with classmate Chester Fowler Smith, who died in California of tuberculosis the following year, after taking a teaching fellowship at Berkeley.
 Whether the two were related is not known.